The history of Evac Group

 Triton Water maritime business (2012)

 With the acquisition of Triton Water’s maritime business, our offering grew to include seawater desalination units using reverse osmosis (RO), as well as potable water treatment equipment using mineralization and disinfection.
-These solutions were designed particularly for large passenger vessels.
+These solutions were designed mainly for large passenger vessels.

 Headworks – moving bed biofilm reactor (MBBR) technology (2014)